typescript# atproto# cli# library# pkgs

 Option Type Default Description

-frontmatter boolean false Prepend YAML front matter from document metadata
+frontmatter boolean false Prepend YAML front matter (Leaflet/document only)

 Block support